 If you operate or modify a heavy trailer used in a B-double or road train, you must comply with ADR 38.

-Australian Design Rule 35 specifies the breaking requirements on commercial motor vehicles and larger passenger vehicles.
+- 35 specifies the braking requirements on commercial motor vehicles and larger passenger vehicles.

 Please consult the Contact Officer for more information and to ascertain the level of compliance that may be required.